CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Perform_Attacks.md

 1. Go back to the Command Prompt window, enter the following command and press Enter.

-    >**Note:** You will see DNS resolve errors.
-This is expected.
+    >**Note:**You may encounter **DNS resolve errors**, which is expected behavior.

     ```CommandPrompt
     Start PowerShell.exe -file c2.ps1
     ```

-    >**Important:** Do not close these windows.
-Let this PowerShell script run in the background.
-The command needs to generate log entries for some hours.
-You can proceed to the next task and next exercises while this script runs.
-The data created by this task will be used in the Threat Hunting lab later.
-This process will not create substantial amounts of data or processing.
+    >**Important:** Keep these windows open and let the **PowerShell script** run in the background.
+The command needs to generate **log entries** for a few hours.
+You can continue with the next tasks and exercises while it runs.
+The data created here will be used later in the **Threat Hunting lab**.
+This process will not generate a significant amount of data or processing load.

 ## Review
 In this lab, you have completed the following:

 - Persistence Attack with Registry Key Add
 - Command and Control Attack with DNS
-- Privilege Elevation Attack with User Add
+- Privileged Elevation Attack with User Add

 ## Select **Next** to continue to Lab 7